nodetool-ai/nodetool/docs/nodes/nodetool/image/enhance.md

 Adjusts image contrast to modify light-dark differences.

 Use cases:
-1. Enhance visibility of details in low-contrast images
+- Enhance visibility of details in low-contrast images
-2. Prepare images for visual analysis or recognition tasks
+- Prepare images for visual analysis or recognition tasks
-3. Create dramatic effects in artistic photography
+- Create dramatic effects in artistic photography
-4. Correct over or underexposed photographs
-5. Improve readability of text in scanned documents

 **Tags:** image, contrast, enhance